paralax/ColossalOpera/hard/street_sweepers.md

 # Input Description

-Your program will be given two integers on one line which tell you hot tall and wide the street map is.
-On the next line will be a single uppercase letter telling you where to begin.
-Then the ASCII map will begin using the dimensions you were given.
-Your tour should end the day at the starting point.
+Your program will be given two integers *h* and *w* on one line which tell you hot tall and wide the street map is.
+On the next line will be a single uppercase letter *n* telling you where to begin.
+Then the ASCII map will begin using the dimensions you were given *h*x*w*).
+Your tour should end the day at the starting point (*n*).

 You'll be given an ASCII art graph.
-Intersections will be named as uppercase letters A-Z. Streets will connect them.
-The streets may be bi-directional (- or |) or one-way (one of ^ for up only, v for down only, < for left only, and > for right only) and you may not violate the rules of the road as the commissioner.
+Intersections will be named as uppercase letters `A`-`Z`.
+Streets will connect them.
+The streets may be bi-directional (`-` or `|`) or one-way (one of `^` for up only, `v` for down only, `<` for left only, and `>` for right only) and you may not violate the rules of the road as the commissioner.

 # Output Description